OffchainLabs/nitro/docs/arbos/Precompiles.md

 # Overview
 ArbOS provides L2-specific precompiles with methods smart contracts can call the same way they can solidity functions.
-This reference exaustively documents the specific calls ArbOS makes available.
-For more details on the infrustructure that makes this possible, please refer to the [ArbOS documentation](ArbOS.md).
+This reference exhaustively documents the specific calls ArbOS makes available.
+For more details on the infrastructure that makes this possible, please refer to the [ArbOS documentation](ArbOS.md).
 For an abbreviated reference on the precompiles we expect users to most often use, please see the [common precompiles documentation](CommonPrecompiles.md)

 From the perspective of user applications, precompiles live as contracts at the following addresses.
 Click on any to jump to their section.